BlueCheese1086/smorgsabord/README.md

 # smorgsabord
-A simple 2022 FRC data visualization app for use with CSVs, built in Flask using the AdminLTE HTML/JS/CSS template.
+A simple 2022 FRC data visualization app for use with CSVs from our scouting ap, built in Flask using the AdminLTE template.
 Currently hosted at http://dcmp1086.herokuapp.com/

 ## Installation
 ### On Mac (tested)